jweisz/tjbot-playground/README.md

 # Installation

-The easiest way to get this playground on your iPad is to [download this repository](https://github.com/jweisz/tjbot-playground/archive/master.zip) to your Mac and then use AirDrop to copy the playground to your iPad.
+The easiest way to get this playground on your iPad is to [download the latest release](https://github.com/jweisz/tjbot-playground/releases) to your Mac and then use AirDrop to copy the playground to your iPad.
 After downloading, right click the “TJBot.playgroundbook” file, and choose “Share > AirDrop.”
 A list will open up which should show your iPad.
 Click your iPad to transfer the Playground.

 > Note: Make sure AirDrop on your iPad is turned on!